benjha/nvrapids_olcf/docs/nvidia-rapids.rst

 RAPIDS on `Jupyter <https://docs.olcf.ornl.gov/services_and_applications/jupyter/overview.html>`_
 ==================

-RAPIDS is provided in Jupyter following the next `instructions <https://docs.olcf.ornl.gov/services_and_applications/jupyter/overview.html#example-creating-a-conda-environment-for-rapids>`_.
+RAPIDS is provided in Jupyter following  `these instructions <https://docs.olcf.ornl.gov/services_and_applications/jupyter/overview.html#example-creating-a-conda-environment-for-rapids>`_.

 Note that Python scripts prepared on Jupyter can be deployed on Summit if they use the same RAPIDS version.
 Use ``!jupyter nbconvert --to script my_notebook.ipynb`` to convert notebook files to Python scripts.